 Visual Distracted Driving

 Visual distracted driving includes any time a driver’s visual attention diverts from the road.
-The instances that cause distracted driving range from texting while driving to taking your eyes off the road while traveling on a scenic stretch of highway.
+The instances that cause distracted driving range from texting to taking your eyes off the road while traveling on a scenic stretch of highway.

 Regardless of the cause, the results of visual distracted driving can be fatal.
 Because drivers must be aware of the rapidly changing road conditions, keeping their eyes on the road is crucial.

 Texting While Driving